-Cheltenham’s Everyman Theatre has beaten its own ticket sales records, with this season’s pantomime, Aladdin, selling a staggering 46,000 tickets – up 6,000 on last year’s total.
+Cheltenham’s Everyman Theatre has beaten its own pantomime ticket sales records, with Cinderella selling 49,614 tickets – as well as raising £10,000 for Scrubditch Care Farm, near Cirencester.

-The panto, the first written and directed by Blue Peter legend and actor, Peter Duncan, starred Tweedy amongst its impressive ensemble cast and received rave reviews from SoGlos and other regional titles.
+The panto, starred Tweedy amongst its impressive ensemble cast, and received a rave review from SoGlos.

-Next season’s pantomime Cinderella at The Everyman Theatre is on sale now and opens on Friday 29 November 2019.
+Next season’s pantomime Jack and the Beanstalk at The Everyman Theatre is on sale now and opens on Friday 27 November 2020.

 Student nurses from the University of Gloucestershire are stepping up to help the NHS during the Coronavirus outbreak.

 Forestry England has cancelled its summer concert series Forest Live 2020 due to the Coronavirus outbreak.

 Dig out the oldest item you have at home, for the chance to form part of the Museum of Gloucester’s new digital museum.

 Local charity, Longfield Hospice launches COVID-19 urgent appeal to raise funds for its Hospice at Home service.

 The very latest news about the Gloucestershire events cancelled or postponed, and venues temporarily closed, due to the Coronavirus...